Estimating consumption-based costs

 Function app-level metrics

-To better understand the cost impact of your functions, you can use Azure Monitor to view cost-related metrics currently being generated by your function apps.
+To better understand the costs of your functions, you can use Azure Monitor to view cost-related metrics currently being generated by your function apps.

 Use Azure Monitor metrics explorer to view cost-related data for your Consumption plan function apps in a graphical format.